sarav929/todo-list/README.md

-# Todo list
+# Todo List - The Odin Project

 [Live preview](https://sarav929.github.io/todo-list/)

-This is a Todo List website where users can create projects with a list of tasks to complete by a certain date, built as part of the Odin Project.
-The page was developed using Webpack, with a focus on keeping DOM manipulation and app logic as separate as possible in different JavaScript files.
+This is a Todo List website where users can create and manage projects, each containing a list of tasks to be completed by a specified date.
+This project was developed as part of The Odin Project and utilizes Webpack for bundling the code and organizing the files efficiently.

+### Features:
+- Project and Task Management: Users can create projects, and for each project, add tasks with specific due dates.
-To handle projects and tasks, I created a class for each.
-The assignment also required that projects and tasks be saved to local storage, allowing users to access their data across different sessions using JSON for saving and retrieving information.
-I used date-fns for handling dates throughout the application.
+- Local Storage Integration: All projects and tasks are saved to local storage, allowing users to persist their data across sessions.
+The data is saved and retrieved using JSON format.
+- Date Handling: The application uses the date-fns library to handle date formatting and comparisons throughout the app.
+- DOM Manipulation: The app is structured to keep DOM manipulation and app logic separated into different JavaScript files for better maintainability and modularity.

+### Additional Notes:
-Note: This version has been tested on desktop only, and I plan to add styling for smaller screens in the future.
+- This version of the application has been tested on desktop only, I plan on including responsive styling for smaller screen sizes in the future.